 When Akbar came to Lahore, he ordered the execution of the rebels.
 Legend has it

 that to instill fear into the hearts of the common man, Akbar got their skins

 stuffed with wheat hay (tool) and hung the dead-bodies on the main door.

-He robbed from rich and distributed it among poor.
-He also rescued many Hindu Punjabi girls who were being taken forcefully to be sold in salve market.
-Then he used to arrange marriage for them according to Hindu rituals and provided them dowries.
-After his public execution in Lahore; in the memory of their savior the girls sang songs and dance around bonfire.
+He robbed from the rich and distributed it among the poor.
+He also rescued many Hindu Punjabi girls were being taken forcefully to be sold in the slave market.
+Then he used to arrange a marriage for them according to Hindu rituals and provided them dowries.
+After his public execution in Lahore; in the memory of their savior, the girls sang songs and dance around the bonfire.
 This became a tradition of Punjab from that day and was celebrated gracefully all over Punjab annually as Lohri.
 So in every Lohri songs have words to express gratitude to Dulla Bhatti.